DhananjaySapawat/Traffic-Density-Estimation/Subtask3: Understanding and analyzing trade-offs/README.md

      - python3 graph.py "outputsubsampling(framedrop).txt"(your graph will be saved in location "analysis/Subsampling")

 7. If you want to compare all outputsubsamling file run the following commands in the terminal of location "analysis/Subsampling".
-8.you can run make error and make time command in  the terminal of location "analysis/Subsampling" to plot graph of (time vs parameter) and (error vs parameter)
+8. you can run make error and make time command in  the terminal of location "analysis/Subsampling" to plot graph of (time vs parameter) and (error vs parameter)

 # Reduce Resolution #
 1. Run the following commands in the terminal .